Where Does Denise Richards Stand With Lisa Vanderpump After ‘RHOBH’ Season 9?

 Is Denise Richards estranged from co-star Lisa Vanderpump, along with the rest of The Real Housewives of Beverly Hills?

-During a March 25 episode of Bravo Pregame, Richards opened up about her thoughts on Vanderpump, who has been accused of setting up Teddi Mellencamp to plant a mean story about Dorit Kemsley due to her decision to give up a dog she adopted from Vanderpump Rules.
+During a March 25 episode of Bravo Pregame, Richards opened up about her thoughts on Vanderpump, who has been accused of setting up Teddi Mellencamp to plant a mean story about Dorit Kemsley due to her decision to give up a dog she adopted from Vanderpump Dogs.

 While the majority of the Real Housewives of Beverly Hills cast is currently estranged from Vanderpump, who attempted to redeem herself with text messages earlier this month, Richards didn’t seem to hold any ill will for her co-star during her interview on Monday.

 “My personal experience with Lisa Vanderpump, she was so lovely; she’s very compassionate and we had a lot in common,” Richards explained to host Daryn Carp.

 “I wish I got to do more with her on the show.”

 As for the ongoing Puppy Gate drama, Richards said that she believes Kemsley should have told Vanderpump that she was giving her dog away before she did so.
 That way, when the animal turned up at the animal shelter, Vanderpump wouldn’t have thought Kemsley was responsible.